wardvisual/coalesced-api/README.md

   <h3 align="center">Coalesced-API</h3>

   <p align="center">
-⚡ A web application that coalesces different APIs of a third-party API to build a coalesced-API.
-This project aims to produce a curated list of free APIs with an elegant and interactive user interface.
+  A web application that coalesces different APIs of a third-party API to build a coalesced-API.
+This project aims to produce a curated list of free APIs with an elegant and interactive UI and UX.
     <br />
     <br />
     <a href="https://github.com/wardvisual/coalesced-api"><strong>View Project »</strong></a>